 Arts and crafts especially suited to the unique characteristics of slow learners.

 27:264.
-READING AND SPEECH FOR THE SLOW LEARNER.
+Reading and Language Arts for the Slow Learner.
 2 credits.

 Program and techniques especially suited to slow learners; diagnosing problems and planning remedial and corrective measures.